tparchman/F22_BIOL792_coursepage/week1_unixI/unixI_primer.md

 We will use the terminal for navigating and manipulating files and directories, executing Unix commands, and executing code written in Python or Bash.
 Conveniently, you will also use the same terminal windows to execute such work on remote servers or HPC (High Performance Computing) systems.
 In general, we will learn how to use the terminal to increase efficiency in handling, manipulating, and analyzing large data.

 If you have a mac, go into the Utilities directory, within the Application directory, and you will find the Terminal app.
 I suggest dragging that to your dock or wherever you organize applications you use frequently.
-See appendix 1 of Haddock and Dunn for orienting in Unix from a Windows OS.
+See appendix 1 of Haddock and Dunn for orienting in Unix from a PC.

-You can have as many terminal windows open at a time as like, and you can customize the look and behavior of the terminal.
+You can have as many terminal windows open at a time as you like, and you can customize the look and behavior of the terminal.
 For example:

 - make the text larger/smaller (hold down ‘command’ and either ‘+’ or ‘–’)